ruby-processing/JRubyArt/README.md

 ## JRubyArt

-Is a development fork of [ruby-processing][] that may take an independent existence see [processing-core][] at least in the short term.
+Is a development fork of [ruby-processing][] that may soon have an independent existence see [processing-core][] at least in the short term.
 However until that time:-

 First you should install [processing-2.2.1][]